 “Mick McCarthy,” she answered breathlessly in an Irish accent.

 Sensing my American-accented self was quite confused, she explained: “The manager of the Irish football team.”

 Ohhh.
 Soccer.
 In that case, the cheering made perfect sense over here in soccer-crazed Europe.

-The night before, we left behind the B&B to see some fireworks in the city and promptly jumped on the St. Patrick’s Day hat bandwagon.
+The day before, we left behind the B&B to see some fireworks in the city (after having my first pint of Guinness expertly poured at the Guinness Storehouse) and promptly jumped on the St. Patrick’s Day hat bandwagon.
 Everyone was wearing them and we wanted them too.
 We headed into the nearest tourist store and plucked a few off the racks.
-Rae and I get matching hats and go outside to show off our stunning headpieces while we waited for Cee and Kay, who were taking longer in their green hat selections.
+Rae and I got matching hats and go outside to show off our stunning headpieces while we waited for Cee and Kay, who were taking longer in their green hat selections.

 “These hats are so fun!
 I love St. Patrick’s day in Dublin!”
 I said to Rae, patting my green, felt, oversized Viking hat with long yellow braids hanging off the ends.

 The next thing happened so quickly Rae and I didn’t even have time to react.
 A band of a dozen or so 12-year-old boys suddenly ran up to us, plucked our hats off our heads, and took off running down the street.

 –>You also might enjoy reading: One Day in Dublin